HSF/hsf.github.io/_gsocproposals/2020/proposal_QMLHEP.md

 ## Requirements
   * Solid knowledge of machine learning and deep learning
-  * Solid knowledge of quantum mechanics
+  * Some knowledge of quantum mechanics desired
   * Familiarity with c/c++
   * Strong python skills